asuresh231/Simple_Sentiment_Analysis/README.md

 I have included all dependencies and packages that need to be installed in a 'requirements.txt' file

 ### Model Building
 The 'SentimentAnalysisModel.py' file in this repository contains the script used to load, preprocess, train and generate predictions for the IMDB reviews.
-The 'Main.py' file in this repository runs the 'SentimentAnalysisModel.py' file and generates 'sgd_logit_model.pkl','vectorizer.pkl' as well as the confusion matrix generated from my test set predictions.
-The confusion matrix is located in the 'cm.jpg' file.
+The 'Main.py' file in this repository runs the 'SentimentAnalysisModel.py' file and generates 'sgd_logit_model.pkl','vectorizer.pkl', 'cross_validation_scores.jpg' and 'cm.jpg' files.
 The 'sgd_logit_model.pkl' file is the Stochastic Gradient Descent Logistic Regression model I saved using the joblib library to conduct sentiment analysis.
 The 'vectorizer.pkl' file is my tfidf embedder saved using joblib.
+The 'cross_validation_scores.jpg' file is an image of the plot I created to measure the effectiveness of my model using cross validation.
+For this project, I used k-fold cross validation with 5 k-folds.
+Finally, the 'cm.jpg' file is the confusion matrix generated from the predictions my SDG-Logistic Regression model made on the test set.